 Best for Pizza: American Metalcraft 20-Inch Rocker Pizza Knife

-From a commercial foodservice-supply manufacturer, this massive, heavy-duty mezzaluna knife is designed specifically for pizza cutting.
+This massive, heavy-duty mezzaluna knife from a commercial foodservice supply manufacturer is designed specifically for pizza cutting.
 The 20-inch stainless-steel blade has plastic handles at either end for a sturdy grip, and it’s long, sharp, and strong enough to slice even a large pizza in a neat single pass.

 Slicing pizza with a rocker-style knife rather than a roller or shears has several advantages: It’s a snap to cut in a straight line across the pie with no wobbling, and the cut can be made with a single rocking motion rather than multiple back-and-forth passes.